 Interesting Read: bObsweep PetHair Review: Pros & Cons and Verdict

-If Roomba 880 will have trouble understanding the room it’s cleaning; you can help it by placing the Virtual Walls.
+If Roomba 880 has trouble understanding the room it’s cleaning, you can help it by placing the Virtual Walls.

-While Roomba 870 and 880 shares most of the features, several things stand out.
+While Roomba 870 and 880 shares most features, there are some exceptions.
 It’s kinda important to know the features of these robotic vacuums to make sure we aren’t purchasing products that won’t meet our expectations.

-To help you find out what these robotic vacuums have, we’ve created a lovely chart where we compare Roomba 870 and 880, directly.
+To help you find out what these robotic vacuums have, we’ve created a handy chart where we compare Roomba 870 and 880.